Exit Step: Prevent Future Workflow Runs

 Can I re-enroll a contact automatically after they reach an Exit Step?

-No. Reaching an Exit Step permanently excludes that contact from the same workflow.
+No. Reaching an Exit Step permanently excludes that contact from future automatic runs of the same workflow.

 Need more help?